DHARSHAN0414/to_do_new/README.md

 A modern, collaborative to-do application built with Flutter and Firebase.
 Share tasks with others, manage your productivity, and stay organized with real-time synchronization across all your devices.

 # Features
 - 🔐 Authentication: Secure sign-in with Google OAuth
-- 📱 Cross-Platform: Runs on Android and Windows
 - 🤝 Real-time Collaboration: Share tasks with others and see updates instantly
 - 🎨 Modern UI: Beautiful, responsive design with dark/light theme support
 - 📊 Task Management: Create, edit, complete, and delete tasks